 Remember that transport options are very limited on the Sabbath (Friday afternoon – Saturday evening).
 Unless you want to walk or cycle, you’ll either be taking a taxi, or relying on the city’s helpful, but very limited free bus system (they’re not allowed to legally charge on a Satuday).

 The first thing to do when considering which location to choose is to think about what you actually want to do in Tel Aviv.
 For each hotel or apartment you’re considering, ask Google maps for a walking route to where you think you’ll be spending most of your time.
 Will you be spending your days at the beach?
 How long are you willing to walk from your hotel to get there?
-Are you planning on going to bars and clubs in the exciting south of town or do you think you’ll prefer the more bourgeois Old North?
+Are you planning on going to bars and clubs in the exciting southern part of town or do you think you’ll prefer the more bourgeois Old North?
 Keen on exploring the White City on foot?
 Maybe all of the above?
 These factors can all influence your choice, though, again, most places that are of interest to tourists are not too far apart, or a short taxi or bus journey away.

 Which Tel Aviv neighbourhood or areas should you stay in?